 An increase in world trade does not automatically lead to a similar increase in CO2 emissions from merchant vessels.
 From 2007 to 2012, international shipping lowered its share of the total, global CO2 emission from 2.8 to 2.2% – while the amount of transported goods by ship grew by almost 20% according to CPB World Trade Monitor and Third IMO GHG Study.

-The Danish Shipowners’ Association has been collecting fuel consumption data from its members since 2008.
+Danish Shipping has been collecting fuel consumption data from its members since 2008.
 Danish shipping companies have kept their CO2-emissions constant despite a significant increase in the size of the Danish fleet.
 This has been possible because of sustained focus on identifying measures to improve the efficiency of maritime transport.
 The financial crisis also plays a role in the reduction.
 Improved fuel efficiency is not only good for the climate; it also represents an important tool in terms of reducing costs.

 Maersk Lines 400 meter Triple-E ships have set a new standard for container transport by reducing CO2 emissions by around 35% per container carried.Read case